Summer Ranger Programs At Gettysburg

 CULP'S HILL (1 hour) Walk the wooded slopes of Culp's Hill on the right end of the Union line where the most sustained fighting of the battle took place on July 2 and 3.
 Meet at the Culp's Hill Tower on Slocum Avenue.
 Sunday, Tuesday,Thursday and Saturday at 3:00 P.M.

-NATIONAL CEMETERY (40 minutes) Join a guided walk for a 35-minute program that explores the meaning and cost of the Battle of Gettysburg, and of Abraham Lincoln's Gettysburg Address.
-Meet at the Taneytown Road entrance to the National Cemetery, daily at 11:00, 2:00 and 3:30.
+LINCOLN and THE SOLDIERS' NATIONAL CEMETERY (40 minutes) Explores the meaning and cost of the Battle of Gettysburg, and of Abraham Lincoln's Gettysburg Address.
+Find out how the National Cemetery was established, who is buried there, and why Abraham Lincoln's Gettysburg Address still has meaning for us today.
+Meet at the Taneytown Road entrance to the National Cemetery, daily at 11:00 A.M. and 3:00 P.M.

 CARE OF THE WOUNDED (1 hour) Over 27,000 soldiers were wounded in the Battle of Gettysburg.
 Learn how they were evacuated, treated, and ultimately, how most of their lives were saved by the medical personnel of both armies.
 Meet at the Ranger Program Site behind the Museum and Visitor Center, daily at 3:00 P.M.

-New for 2013!
 SUNSET ON CEMETERY RIDGE (1 hour) Join a Ranger to walk this historic ground at sunset and explore what happened when the battle ended and the clean-up and care for the killed, wounded and captured began.
 Hear compelling stories of courage and suffering, resiliency and memory.
-Meet at "Ranger Program Begins Here" sign in the National Cemetery South Parking lot, Monday, Tuesday, Wednesday, Thursday, and Saturday at 7 P.M.
+Meet at "Ranger Program Begins Here" sign in the National Cemetery South Parking lot Tuesday, Wednesday, Friday and Saturday at 7 P.M.

 THE CIVIL WAR EXPERIENCE